Dust Brothers: 2000s

 The Dust Brothers continued work into the 2000s, collaborating with Tenacious D on their self-titled debut and Linkin Park on the track "With You" from their first studio album Hybrid Theory, and recording music for the soundtrack to Malcolm in the Middle.
 They reunited with Beck for the 2005 album Guero.
 Their last production together was in collaboration with They Might Be Giants, for their 2007 album The Else.

 Unrealized album

 In 1996, after the release of Odelay, reports of an original Dust Brothers album spread, with features in The Fly and Spin magazines discussing their plans.
 Two original tracks called "Searchin'" and "The Groomsman" appeared on editions of the Mo' Wax compilation series Headz.

 In 1997, the duo announced an album titled Marshall High for release on their own label Nickelbag Records later that year, and shared preliminary album artwork on their website.
-This album was repeatedly delayed, and eventually shelved in favor of a Greatest Hits album, which was also never saw release.
+This album was repeatedly delayed, and eventually shelved in favor of a Greatest Hits album, which also never saw release.
 In 2003, Money Mark's Pinto Recordings released a 2xLP compilation titled The Dusted Years (The Complete Dust Brothers), featuring a selection of remixes and productions from across the duo's career.
 It is unclear how involved Simpson and King were in selecting the tracklist.

-King admitted in 2005 "We've been working on a Dust Brothers album since 1987, but songs continually get given to artists we work with.
+King said in 2005: "We've been working on a Dust Brothers album since 1987, but songs continually get given to artists we work with.
 And now we're both so busy with things we're working on, and we both have families, that it's hard to get round to doing your own thing."

 Interactions with the Chemical Brothers

 The Dust Brothers name and trademark was used by the British duo that eventually became the Chemical Brothers as they began their career.
 Used as an homage to the American group, they changed their name when they were unable to convince the Dust Brothers to sell the name.
 Their subsequent debut album, published as the Chemical Brothers, was then named Exit Planet Dust.
-Eventually the groups reached an understanding, and the duos swapped remixes - the Chemical Brothers' 1997 EP Elektrobank featured a Dust Brothers remix of the title track, while The Chemical Brothers remixed the Dust Brothers track "Realize" for the soundtrack of the 1998 film Dead Man on Campus.
+Eventually the groups reached an understanding, and the duos swapped remixes: the Chemical Brothers' 1997 EP Elektrobank featured a Dust Brothers remix of the title track, while the Chemical Brothers remixed the Dust Brothers track "Realize" for the soundtrack of the 1998 film Dead Man on Campus.